I have lived all over the beautiful and diverse state of California. With beaches, mountains, deserts, and redwoods, California has it all!

 Most of these attractions were created in the 30s and 40s.
 A few of these stately giants have been subjected to perhaps the epitome of redwood exploitation, the Drive-thru Tree.
 As the name suggests a tunnel has been made through the trunk of the tree to allow a car to drive through it.

-This would never be allowed now, with modern conservation laws, but several of these living trees are still in existence, the southernmost one, Chandelier Drive-Thru Tree is near the town of Leggett.
+There are several of these trees still living, the southernmost one, Chandelier Drive-Thru Tree is near the town of Leggett.

 Chandelier Drive-Thru Tree